PRX/Porter/CONTRIBUTING.md

 - For Lambda functions that generate data which needs to be returned through the callbacks, ensure that the return value includes a `Task` property (such as `"Task": "Copy"`).
 Fargate-backed states cannot currently retun data from their execution environment to the state machine.
 If necessary, you can write the data to a file in S3, and use a Lambda function state that runs after the Fargate task to fetch and return the data.
 - Update this CONTRIBUTING document if there are any significant changes to the **Execution Overview** or other areas.
 - Add documentation to the README to describe the task input requirementss and the task result output.

+## Shared code with porter-util

+During deployment, a Lambda layer is created for the lib/porter-util library.
+The layer is structured to appear as an npm package to Lambda functions that include the layer, but it is not a true, published npm package. `"porter-util": "file:./lib/porter-util"` is found in `package.json` to satisfy type checking and linting requirements.

+`porter-util` is intended to allow for creating reusable functionality that several different Lambda functions may need.
+For example, fetching a source file from S3 and writing it to the local Lambda function file system is needed by many Lambda-based states.
+Previously, each of these implemented that functionality independently. `porter-util` provides a function for this, which can be included using `import { writeArtifact } from "porter-util"`.

+Similarly, many states also write files to destinations. `porter-util` provides a `sendToDestination()` function that can write files to a variest of destination types.
+As long as a task uses the standard `Destination` property format for its destination, `sendToDestination()` can be used to handle that work.

+When adding new functions to `porter-util`, be sure to add corresponding definitions to `index.d.ts`.